 Along with the radiation oncologists and other members of the treatment-planning team, the Medical Physicist is responsible for establishing treatment-planning and treatment procedures.
 Equipment includes 6 Varian linear accelerators (3 TrueBeam, 2 iX, and 1 EX), Varisource HDR, and Varian Eclipse treatment planning.
 The successful candidate will be joining a team of 4 radiation oncologists, 6 medical dosimetrists, and 4 other medical physicists.

-- Experience in Medical Physics or a related field
+- MS in Medical Physics or a related field

 - Certification in Therapeutic Medical Physics by the ABR or ABMP

 - Minimum 3 years’ experience in Radiation Oncology setting or completion of CAMPEP Accredited Residency

 - Interpersonal skills that allow positive working relationships with all members of the radiation oncology team and the hospital team